raz-lior/Greetings/README.md

 # Greetings
 A MEAN Stack implementation of an Hello World project

-Prerequisites:
+##Prerequisites:
-1. NodeJs and npm
+$ NodeJs and npm
-2. bower package manager
+$ bower package manager
-3. mongoDB
+$ mongoDB

-Installation Process:
+##Installation Process:
-1. Download the files
+$ Download the files
-2. run 'npm install' in the main project folder
+$ run 'npm install' in the main project folder
-3. run 'bower install' in the main project folder
+$ run 'bower install' in the main project folder
-4. run 'nodejs src/Server.js'
+$ run 'nodejs src/Server.js'
-5. surf from a browser to http://localhost:3000
+$ surf from a browser to http://localhost:3000